Roy Señeres: Early life and education

-Roy Señeres was born on July 6, 1947 in Mambusao, Capiz to Federico Señeres and Lourdes Villareal.
+Roy Señeres was born on July 6, 1947, in Mambusao, Capiz to Federico Señeres and Lourdes Villareal.
 They formerly resided in the Compostela Valley and Davao del Norte, but eventually moved to Butuan.
 Roy studied at the Primary Butuan Elementary School, Butuan Central Elementary School, and Agusan National High School.
 He later earned a Bachelor of Arts degree at the University of Santo Tomas in 1967 and a Bachelor of Laws at San Beda College in 1971.
 He passed the bar exam the same year.

 He was also a columnist of the tabloid, Pilipino Star Ngayon.
 His column is entitled Amba's Briefs.

 Political career

-Señeres chaired the National Labor Relations Commission of the Department of Labor and Employment from 2002 to 2005.
+In 1998 Señeres Ran for a Seat in The Senate under the Reporma–LM Ticket of Renato De Villa but Lost placing 29th with 1,165,455 Votes.
+He chaired the National Labor Relations Commission of the Department of Labor and Employment from 2002 to 2005.
 During the 2013 elections, he won a seat in the Philippine House of Representatives as the representative of the OFW Family Club party-list.